Christopher-LeeNU/Christopher-LeeNU.github.io/pages/DS.md

 ![dsside](/assets/img/ds/dsside.jpg)

-Material and Structure: The robot's body is made from laser-cut cardboard, with precise control over material thickness at the creases to manage stiffness.
+- Material and Structure: The robot's body is made from light and cheap laser-cut cardboard, with precise control over material thickness at the creases to manage stiffness.
-Actuation: The robot is powered by two DC motors, controlled via simple PWM through a motor driver.
+- Actuation: The robot is powered by two DC motors, controlled via simple PWM through a motor driver.
 These motors expand and contract strings connecting the front and rear of the robot.
 This setup enables the robot to move forward and turn left or right.
-Traction and Balance: High-friction rubber coatings on the front and rear sections ensure proper ground traction.
+- Traction and Balance: High-friction rubber coatings on the front and rear sections ensure proper ground traction.
 The "face" and motors are balanced in weight to maintain stability.
+In the test video below, the front is weighed down by some pliers.

 <video controls width="1080" height="1920" muted loop autoplay>
     <source src="/assets/img/ds/crawl.MOV" type="video/mp4">